mattbasta/client-performance-handbook/05-assets_and_payload/svg.md

 }
 ```

 Only browsers that support the `clip-path`[^1] CSS declaration (and the CSS `@supports` block) will use the SVG version of the image.
-At the time of writing, this is Firefox and Chrome, but IE12 will almost surely support this.
+At the time of writing, this is Firefox and Chrome, but future versions of Microsoft Edge will almost surely support this.
 Unfortunately, Safari does not--perhaps ironically--support `@supports`, meaning desktop Safari and iOS users will not receive SVG images, either.

 [^1]: `clip-path` is supported by all browsers that have basic SVG support.